 |Insane Clown Posse: The Retirement Home Years|

-Killer Klowns' appeal - not-to-mention most of its laughs - has always come from its creative visuals and individual set-pieces featuring the alien clowns, their "weapons" and methods of hunting bagging human prey.
+Killer Klowns' appeal - not-to-mention most of its laughs - has always come from its creative visuals and individual set-pieces featuring the alien clowns, their "weapons" and methods of bagging human prey.
 30 years after the film's inauspicious premiere, those scenes still hold up and - most importantly - are still funny.
 And unlike the Sharknados of today, which rub our faces in smug self-awareness, Killer Klowns never insults the audience's intelligence with a nudge-and-a-wink, nor does it ever descend into pure camp.
 There's a sincerity about its ridiculousness that's endearing.
 The movie makes us laugh - a lot - but never at its own expense.

 In addition to being a giddy nostalgia trip for anyone who fondly remembers it, Killer Klowns from Outer Space still belies its budget with visuals and gags that should even amuse newcomers.
 Arrow has nicely restored the picture to its colorful glory and thrown in a slew of entertaining & informative bonus features (both old and new), making this disc a must-own for fans.